yiwchen233/QARSTA/README.md

 * linear interpolation model (using $n+1$ sample points)
 * square of linear interpolation model (using $n+1$ sample points, can only be constructed when the objective function has the structure of sum-of-square)

-For a detailed explanation, please see: Y. Chen, W. Hare, and A. Wiebe, [$Q$-fully quadratic modeling and its application in a random subspace derivative-free method](https://link.springer.com/article/10.1007/s10589-024-00590-8), Computational Optimization and Applications (2024).
+For a detailed explanation, please see: Y. Chen, W. Hare, and A. Wiebe, $Q$-fully quadratic modeling and its application in a random subspace derivative-free method, Computational Optimization and Applications (2024), [link](https://link.springer.com/article/10.1007/s10589-024-00590-8)

 ## Citation